BMT is the world’s leading independent marine consultancy and surveying company.

-This section gives an overview of all of our global surveyors.
+This section gives an overview of our surveyors, consultants and experts.
 Please select from disciplines or locations to filter your results.

-We conduct many types of audit, inspection and certification to promote safety and operational efficiency.
+We offer a broad range of surveys, audits and certifications to promote safety and operational efficiency.

 Download the terms of business.
 Available in English and Dutch

 To meet the needs of tomorrow as well as today an increased importance should be placed on sustainability and climate resilience in submarine design.

 Artificial intelligence has for decades been rumoured to revolutionise ship design and change the ways we work forever.
 However, apart from improving Computer Aided Design (CAD) tools, the creation of ship general arrangements is relatively the same as it was in the 1980s.